sammmlow/LEOGPS/README.md

 Standard Python libaries: os, copy, math, datetime, decimal, shutil, subprocess, warnings, urllib.request

-Libraries for GUI (optional if you do not want to use the GUI): PIL, tkinter
+Libraries for GUI: PIL, tkinter

+The above are all standard Python libraries that should come with a typical Anaconda installation.

+This README was last updated on: 12-Jan-2021.

 ### Contact: